pbernet/akka_streams_tutorial/README.md

 * Windturbine Example
 * Apache Kafka WordCount

 These three examples all deal with some kind of shared state.

-The *Echo classes implement roundtrips eg in [HttpFileEcho.scala](src/main/scala/akkahttp/HttpFileEcho.scala) a HTTP upload/download.
+Another group of examples are the *Echo classes, which implement roundtrips eg in [HttpFileEcho.scala](src/main/scala/akkahttp/HttpFileEcho.scala) a HTTP upload/download roundtrip.

 Remarks:
 * Most examples are throttled so you can see from the console output what is happening.
 * Some examples deliberately throw RuntimeExceptions, so you can observe recovery.